 A dynamic program of contrasting musical colors and styles: it’s a concert fit for welcoming springtime back to Northern Michigan.

 Manitou Winds returns to the magnificent main gallery of the Oliver Art Center to present an evening of music from the many Celtic nations.
 Our colorful musical palette will be adorned by harp, guitar, and the human voice!

 We’ll be joined by guest soloist Emily Curtin Culler, soprano, to bring you lilting, beautiful ballads; and local artist Ellie Harold (our 2016 collaborating artist) will create a brand new painting inspired by the music live during the concert!

 Art lovers and music lovers unite!
 Join us for an evening of brand new art and brand new music including colorful new arrangements of timeless traditional music from all across the Celtic realm.

 More than a concert filled with holiday-themed music, Winter Songs & Carols invites you to celebrate the entire season of winter.
 In this special annual concert featuring our entire ensemble and a special guest or two, music and spoken word combine to create a peaceful glimpse of winter sure to warm your heart.

 Admission is free.
-A freewill offering will be taken to benefit a selected ministry of Grace Episcopal Church.
+A freewill offering will be taken to benefit food ministries at Grace Episcopal Church.